 Enter the name of the user account MySQL Enterprise Service Manager must run as.
 If this user account does not exist, it is created by the installer.

 The Database Installation dialog is displayed.

 I wish to use the bundled MySQL database: select to install a MySQL server.Important

-GRANT ALL PRIVILEGES ON *.* TO 'SM_UserName'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;.
+GRANT ALL PRIVILEGES ON *.* TO 'SM_UserName'@'localhost' WITH GRANT OPTION;

-I wish to use an existing MySQL database: select to use an existing MySQL server as the repository.Note
+I wish to use an existing MySQL database: select to use an existing MySQL server as the repository.Important